Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 ## Input Data

 1. Target gene list (genes.txt), background gene list (bkgd.txt, optional but recommended).
-The gene IDs are the RAP IDs in this protocol, e.g. Os01g0102500, Os01g0106300.
-See the /input folder.
+The gene IDs are the RAP IDs in this protocol, *e.g.* Os01g0102500, Os01g0106300.
+See the */input* folder.
-2. The gene annotation file obtained from The Rice Annotation Project (RAP) Database (RAP-DB), including both the GO annotation information and RAP gene ID to RAP transcript ID conversion information.
-This file is a large data table, where each row is an individual transcript ID, and each column is a gene annotation information, and "GO" is the column which contains the GO annotations which are extracted further into the self-curated annotation files.
+2. The gene annotation file obtained from The Rice Annotation Project Database (RAP-DB), including both the GO annotation information and RAP gene ID to RAP transcript ID conversion information.
+This file is a large data table, where each row is an individual transcript ID, and each column is a gene annotation information, and "GO" is the column which contains the GO annotations which are extracted into the self-curated annotation files.
 [Link.](https://rapdb.dna.affrc.go.jp/download/archive/irgsp1/IRGSP-1.0_representative_annotation_2021-11-11.tsv.gz)
 3. The gene annotation file from the OryzaBase website.
 This file is also a large data table, where each row is for a "Trait Gene ID", with annotations of "RAP ID" and "Gene Ontology", which are used for generating self-curated annotation files.
 [Link.](https://shigen.nig.ac.jp/rice/oryzabase/download/gene)
 4. RAP ID to Entrez ID conversion table from the He Lab at Fujian Agriculture and Forestry University, China.
 [Link.](http://bioinformatics.fafu.edu.cn/riceidtable/)